ampotos/dynStruct/todo/future_work.md

 	*look at the new sample in DynamoRIO doc with replacement of clean call at each intruction by inline instrumentation* *inline instrumentaiton instead of clean call each time*
+	*add a buffering for output, (dr_printf and dr_fprintf are not buffered)*

+#optimize memory use of dynStruct.py
+	Actually dynStruct.py keep every object in ram, which made impossible to analyse big output from the data gatherer.

 #check the behavior of the plt part on diverse compiler (gcc work well, so test at least clang and tcc):